jakub-stastny/dev/README.md

 ## VPS setup

+_Do not copy it from Vim, not even with `set nonu`, it'll preserve unwanted line breaks._

 1. Create a new VPS with my _iPad generic_ SSH key.
 2. Add a Blink host entry.
 3. `DEBIAN_FRONTEND=noninteractive apt update && apt upgrade -y && apt autoremove -y`